Lastoptionos/Celebal-Projects/Task-Management-System/README.md

-﻿# Task Management Application using MERN
+﻿# Task Management System using MERN
 ## Clone the repository or download the zip file

 ### To perform the project